 This page is non-commercial and is meant as a means to easily access/experience the history of the computer music of the past 40 years.

-The page does not reproduce recordings (e.g. mp3) made on the original hardware but instead plays the original music file directly by emulating the original hardware (and/or music player engine) within the browser.
+The page does not reproduce recordings (e.g. mp3) of the respective songs but instead plays the original music file directly by emulating the original hardware (and/or music player engine) within the browser.
 Depending on the flaws of the available emulators, the results may therefore somewhat deviate from the original.
-The benefit of using an emulation approach is the availability of extra information that would be lost in a recording - e.g. see "Scope" view for "V2" songs.
+The benefit of using an emulation approach is the availability of extra information that would be lost in a recording - e.g. see "Scope" tab.

 Note: The modland.com file server might be offline or overloaded occasionally and in such situations, this page will obviously not be able to play any music.
-(Try switching to one of the modland.com mirror servers via the ("Settings") tab.
+Try switching to one of the modland.com mirror servers via the ("Settings") tab.
 A respective mirror is currently not available for the vgmrips.net collection.